dannyneira/blogz/README.md

-# blogz
+# Build-A-Blog
-Blogging Site made for LaunchCode CodeCamp
+Simple Blogging site made for LaunchCode CodeCamp

+## What I learned:
+* Database Management with phpMyAdmin
+* Object-Relational Mapping with SQL Alchemy